karthikeyan-designs/fpga-solar-panel-fault-detection/README.md

 The design is synthesized and programmed using **Quartus Prime**, and the successful configuration of the FPGA is verified through the **Programmer tool (100% completion)**.
 ## Features

-- Sobel edge detection implemented in **Verilog** on FPGA for deterministic, parallel execution
+- Sobel edge detection implemented in **Verilog** on FPGA for deterministic, hardware-level execution
 - **HPS–FPGA communication** via memory-mapped PIO registers over AXI Lightweight bridge
 - Double flip-flop synchroniser for safe cross-clock-domain signal handling
 - Parallel crack and dust classification pipelines running on the HPS